linuxlizard/pymake/README.md

 ## Update 20241228.
 The Linux Kernel Make Update.
 Again.

 The tokenzparser has been successfully rewritten.
-We can now successfully parse the Linux Kernel Makefile!
-I am now focusing on being able to run the simple 'help' target.
+We can now amost parse the Linux Kernel Makefile!
+(Just need to implement the $(eval) function.)
+I will then focus on being able to run the simple 'help' target.

 ## Update 20241124.
 The Rewrite Update.